samsteingeog/flume_synthesis/README.md

   + mudd_data.csv: data set to recreate Mudd et al., 2010 Figure 5 using our new functional form for particle capture
   + data_40.csv: data set of typical marsh flow and vegetation conditions w/ 40um sized particles

-* /scripts:
-  + flume_model.Rmd: markdown file to fit the above eqn and integrate it into the model for marsh elevation change presented in Mudd et al., 2010.
+* flume_synthesis_script.Rmd: markdown file to fit the above eqn and integrate it into the model for marsh elevation change presented in  Mudd et al., 2010.

 References: